-4.4 Earth Observation On-board times
+4.4 Earth Explorer On-board times

-The On Board Time is the time maintained by the Spacecraft and is the time reference for all spacecraft onboard activities.
-Depending upon the purpose and requirements of the mission, the time format used onboard the satellite will be different.
-See [MCD_SP] for mission specific on-board time definitions.
+The On Board Time is the time maintained by the CDMU and is the time reference for all spacecraft on-board activities.
+Depending upon the purpose and requirements of the mission, the time format used on-board the satellite will be drastically different.
+The following sections describe the format for the on-board time for different satellites.